U.S. Customs & Border Patrol System Outage Causes Delays Nationwide

 — WBZ | CBS Boston News (@wbz) August 16, 2019

-This is not the first crisis that has affect Customs in recent months.
+This is not the first crisis that has affected Customs in recent months.
 According to WSB-TV News, a number of customs officers from Atlanta were reassigned and sent to work at the border.
-The move lead to numerous delays an Hartsfield-Jackson International Airport, another major national hub.
+The move lead to numerous delays at Hartsfield-Jackson International Airport, another major national hub.

 The systems failure comes one day after Customs and Border Protection announced that it would be expanding its use of technology, per Security Today.
 The new move will focus on increasing facial recognition software, which is already present in a number of airports.
 In addition, it hoped to include more biometric technology in the hopes to “significantly reduce” the need for its officers to depend on data entry and rely on passengers’ travel documents.

 CBP also called on contractors to help with its goals, adding that it also hoped to move their processing system to the cloud.
-The cost is estimated to be around $1 billion, though in light of today’s events, many travelers will likely claim that it is worth it.
+The cost is estimated to be around $1 billion, though, in light of today’s events, many travelers will likely claim that it is worth it.